Skip to content

 flutter run

-The app opens with a SQL document, a left panel for git, a bottom panel for the terminal and runner, and an AI assist panel on the right.
+The app opens with a SQL document, a right panel for git, a bottom panel for the terminal and runner, and an AI assist panel on the right.
 Every one of those is a separate plugin.

 The shell is a StatefulWidget that holds a PluginRuntime, listens for session-bus events, and renders the descriptors plugins append to mutable collection events.
 Plugins contribute what should appear (descriptors) and how to render it (widget factories), separately.
 The shell stitches both together at build time.